egbordzor/at-go/auth/README.md

 # Authentication

-Requests made to Africa’s Talking APIs must be authenticated.
-There are two ways to do this:
+All requests must be authenticated.
+There are currently two ways to do this.

-1. Authenticating using your API Key and Username.
-2. Authenticating using an Auth Token.

-## 1. Authenticating using your API Key and Username
+> 1. Authenticating using your API Key and Username

-### 1.1 Your Username

-When working with the sandbox ( Africa’s Talking development environment ), the username is always sandbox.
-When in the live environment, this is the specific username of the application making the request.

-### 1.2 Your API Key

-When a new API key is generated, you can no longer use the old one.
-After you generate your API key, Africa’s Talking strongly adviseS that you copy it and keep it somewhere safe.
-It will not be displayed again because Africa’s Talking does not log or save your API Key for security reasons.
-If you lose it, you’ll have to generate a new one.
+API keys must be included in the request header, as a field called `apiKey`.
+The place where the username should be included depends on the type of request you’re making.

-### 1.3 Request Headers
+## Request Headers

 |  Parameter   |    Type    |                         Description                          |
 | :----------: | :--------: | :----------------------------------------------------------: |